Fed needs to acknowledge rate hikes are coming: Mester

-WASHINGTON (Reuters) - The Federal Reserve needs to adjust its policy statement to acknowledge clear signs of U.S. economic strength and, in particular, stop telling the world that interest rates won’t rise for a long while yet, a top Fed official said on Friday.
+WASHINGTON (Reuters) - The Federal Reserve needs to adjust its policy statement to acknowledge clear signs of economic strength and, in particular, stop telling the world that interest rates won’t rise for a long while yet, a top Fed official said in an interview on Friday.

 “I really believe that our communications need to be adjusted based on what we’ve seen in the economy,” said Mester, who joined the Fed’s policy-making ranks in June and has so far backed its formal statements, including a reference that rates will likely not rise for a “considerable time.”